-The Management Engagement and Remuneration Committee is chaired by Mr Davies and comprises all the Directors of the Company.
-The Company has no executive Directors.
-With the exception of Mr Townsend, the remaining Non-Executive Directors are considered to be independent.
+The Management Engagement and Remuneration Committee is chaired by Ms Susannah Nicklin and comprises all the Directors of the Company.
+The Company has no executive Directors, and considers all the Non-Executive Directors to be independent.
 The Management Engagement and Remuneration Committee's key responsibilities are:

-- Determining and agreeing with the Board the remuneration policy for the Board and the fees cover for the Company's Chairman and Non-Executive Directors, within the limits set in the articles of Association; and - 2.
+- Determining and agreeing with the Board the remuneration policy for the Board and the fees for the Company's Chairman and Non-Executive Directors, within the limits set in the Articles of Association; and - 2.
 Reviewing the appropriateness of the Manager's appointment (including key executives thereof) together with the terms and conditions of the appointment.
-Due to this conflict of interest Mr Townsend abstains from discussions regarding the appointment and performance of the Manager.

 Each year the Committee reviews the Directors' fees to make sure they are in line with others in the VCT industry, so that the Board can attract suitably qualified candidates to the Board.
-In addition, they have regard to the workload that individual Directors and the Chairman undertake as members of the Board.
-In recent years the Board has seen a significant increase in regulation in the industry which has, in turn, resulted in an increase in the workload of the Directors.
-This trend of ever increasing regulation seems set to continue.
-In addition, the

-Directors spend a considerable amount of time monitoring the 80 per cent test, the other continuing VCT tests, and the VCT incentive scheme.
+In addition they have regard to the workload that individual Directors and the Chairman undertake as members of the Board.
+In recent years the Board has seen a significant increase in regulation in the industry which has in turn resulted in an increase in the workload of the Directors.
+This trend of ever increasing regulation seems set to continue with the recent Budget announcement following the outcome of the Patient Capital Review.
+In addition the Directors spend a considerable amount of time monitoring the 80 per cent test, the other continuing VCT tests, and the co-investment scheme.
 They are also responsible for monitoring the key risks to the Company and for scrutiny of all costs.
-The Directors set the strategy for the Company's continuing success and decide when fundraising is appropriate.
+The Directors set the Strategy for the Company's continuing success and decide when fundraising is appropriate.
 They then monitor the performance of the Company against the strategic objectives set.